astronomer/docs/learn/airflow-mlflow.md

 The DAG in this tutorial shows three different ways Airflow can interact with MLFlow:

 - Using an MLflow operator from the [MLflow Airflow provider](https://github.com/astronomer/airflow-provider-mlflow): The MLflow provider contains several operators that abstract over common actions you might want to perform in MLflow, for example creating a deployment with the [CreateDeploymentOperator](https://github.com/astronomer/airflow-provider-mlflow/blob/main/mlflow_provider/operators/deployment.py) or running predictions from an existing model with the [ModelLoadAndPredictOperator](https://github.com/astronomer/airflow-provider-mlflow/blob/main/mlflow_provider/operators/pyfunc.py).
 - Using an MLflow hook from the MLflow Airflow provider: The MLflow provider contains several [Airflow hooks](what-is-a-hook.md) that allow you to connect to MLflow using credentials stored in an Airflow connection.
-Using these hooks is ideal to perform actions in MLflow from within an Airflow tasks for which no dedicated operator exists.
+You can use these hooks if you need to perform actions in MLflow for which no dedicated operator exists.
 You can also use these hooks to create your own [custom operators](airflow-importing-custom-hooks-operators.md).
-- Using the MLflow Python package directly in a [@task decorated task](airflow-decorators.md): When performing ML related actions in an Airflow task such as feature engineering you can track metrics and artifacts using the MLflow Python package directly like in any Python script.
-For example with [`mlflow.sklearn.autolog`](https://mlflow.org/docs/latest/python_api/mlflow.sklearn.html).
+- Using the MLflow Python package directly in a [@task decorated task](airflow-decorators.md): The MLflow Python package contains functionality like tracking metrics and artifacts with [`mlflow.sklearn.autolog`](https://mlflow.org/docs/latest/python_api/mlflow.sklearn.html).
+You can use this package to write custom Airflow tasks for ML-related actions like feature engineering.

 ## Time to complete